GPIO & modules

 - The maximum load is 1000 mA.

-Total power consumption from I/O pins must not exceed 5 watts, otherwise, the battery might which to the protection mode and Flipper Zero might shut down.
+Total power consumption from I/O pins must not exceed 5 watts, otherwise, the battery might switch to the protection mode and Flipper Zero might shut down.
 Each pin can source up to 20 mA.

 You can access the GPIO application from the Main Menu.
 In the application, you can configure USB-UART functionality, test pins separately, and enable/disable the +5V power supply to pin 1.